Jockey Slut

 Jockey Slut was a British music magazine which ran between 1993 and 2004, focusing mainly on dance music and club culture.
 It started as a self-published bi-monthly fanzine in 1993, and became a monthly by 1999, following a buy-out by Swinstead Publishing.
 By 2004, it was published quarterly, with more content on its website, a change which only lasted three and a half months before closure in late May that year.

-Its readers tended to refer to the magazine as just The Slut.

 History

 Manchester (1993-1999)

-According to co-founder John Burgess, he and Paul Benney (the other founder of the magazine) intended Jockey Slut to just be a slogan for a T-shirt.
+According to co-founder John "Johnno" Burgess, he and Paul Benney (the other founder of the magazine) intended Jockey Slut to just be a slogan for a T-shirt.
 The expression was coined while both were studying at Manchester Polytechnic University (currently Manchester Metropolitan University) and frequenting the city's clubbing scene, notably at The Haçienda.
 The two main inspirations for it were Manic Street Preachers' recurrent slogan "culture slut" and the increasing attention DJs were getting from fans at the time.
 Burgess said: "Disc jockeys were attracting as many groupies as pop stars.
 Except, unluckily for the DJs, their groupies were usually after one thing; the name of the label that wicked tune was on".

 Starting out as a bi-monthly fanzine, Jockey Slut increased its readership.
 With dance music and club culture steadily growing in popularity and the subsequent advent of superclubs with superstar DJs, bigger and better distributed magazines like Mixmag, Muzik and DJMag started to focus more on the rock and roll-like aspects of clubbing (namely the recurrent drugs features), while devoting less space to the music itself, rather than covering newer sounds and artists.
 Jockey Slut responded to this by adopting a more music-centered coverage, with a writing tone that aimed to strike a balance between witty, opinionated fanzine-style writing and an irreverent sense of humour inspired by the success of pop magazine Smash Hits.
 Jockey Slut also aimed to be more risky in its choices.
 In 1993, the magazine gave The Chemical Brothers (while they were still called Dust Brothers) their first interview.
 Two years later, around the time of the release of their debut album, Exit Planet Dust, Jockey Slut gave them their first magazine cover.
 In 1994, Detroit techno musician and Underground Resistance’s leader “Mad” Mike Banks granted a rare exclusive interview, and was also given his first magazine cover.
 Daft Punk also had their first interview in the magazine in 1993.